Unity-Technologies/furioos-sdk-js/README.md

 Get the current setted quality.
 Possible values : AUTO / LOW / MEDIUM / HIGH

 ## Events
-### .on(SDK_EVENTS_NAME, callback)
+### .on(FS_SDK_EVENTS_NAME, callback)
 To be able to bind player events, you just need to call the .on function and give it as parameters an SDK events and a callback to get the infos.
-All SDK_EVENTS_NAME constants are accessible from the furioos-sdk package.
+All FS_SDK_EVENTS_NAME constants are accessible from the furioos-sdk package.

 <details>
   <summary>